Nstamour-art/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

     # Return the plugin's name.
     func _get_name():
         return _plugin_name

+- Here are the set of `EditorExportPlugin APIs <https://docs.godotengine.org/en/stable/classes/class_editorexportplugin.html>`_ most relevant to use in this tool script:

+    - `_supports_platform <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-supports-platform>`_: returns ``true`` if the plugin supports the given platform.
+For Android plugins, this must return ``true`` when ``platform`` is `EditorExportPlatformAndroid <https://docs.godotengine.org/en/stable/classes/class_editorexportplatformandroid.html>`_
+    - `_get_android_libraries <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-libraries>`_: retrieve the local paths of the Android libraries binaries (AAR files) provided by the plugin
+    - `_get_android_dependencies <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-dependencies>`_: retrieve the set of Android maven dependencies (e.g: `org.godot.example:my-plugin:0.0.0`) provided by the plugin
+    - `_get_android_dependencies_maven_repos <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-dependencies-maven-repos>`_: retrieve the urls of the maven repos for the android dependencies provided by ``_get_android_dependencies``
+    - `_get_android_manifest_activity_element_contents <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-manifest-activity-element-contents>`_: update the contents of the `<activity>` element in the generated Android manifest
+    - `_get_android_manifest_application_element_contents <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-manifest-application-element-contents>`_: update the contents of the `<application>` element in the generated Android manifest
+    - `_get_android_manifest_element_contents <https://docs.godotengine.org/en/latest/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-manifest-element-contents>`_: update the contents of the `<manifest>` element in the generated Android manifest

+    The ``_get_android_manifest_*`` methods allow the plugin to automatically provide changes to the app's manifest which are preserved when the Godot Editor is updated, resolving a long standing issue with v1 Android plugins.
 ```

-- _supports_platform: returns true if the plugin supports the given platform.
-For Android plugins, this must return true when platform is EditorExportPlatformAndroid

-- _get_android_libraries: retrieve the local paths of the Android libraries binaries (AAR files) provided by the plugin

-- _get_android_dependencies: retrieve the set of Android maven dependencies (e.g: `org.godot.example:my-plugin:0.0.0`) provided by the plugin

-- _get_android_dependencies_maven_repos: retrieve the urls of the maven repos for the android dependencies provided by _get_android_dependencies

-- _get_android_manifest_activity_element_contents: update the contents of the `<activity>` element in the generated Android manifest

-- _get_android_manifest_application_element_contents: update the contents of the `<application>` element in the generated Android manifest

-- _get_android_manifest_element_contents: update the contents of the `<manifest>` element in the generated Android manifest

-The _get_android_manifest_* methods allow the plugin to automatically provide changes
-to the app's manifest which are preserved when the Godot Editor is updated, resolving a long standing issue with v1 Android plugins.
+1. Create a plugin.cfg.
+This is an INI file with metadata about your plugin:

 ```
 [plugin]